-Senior Director, Governance and Law
+Former Senior Director, Governance and Law

 Expertise: Governance, Political Transitions, Post-Conflict and Peacebuilding, International Security, Civil Society and Media Development, Capacity Building, Strategic Planning and Public Policy

-While with USAID's Policy Office, Ms. Smith also worked on a number of other development policy issues, including co-leading two other teams examining how USAID could better integrate governance across development sectors and better ways to incentivize good governance practices.
-From February through July 2011, Ms. Smith held the position of Deputy Coordinator of USAID's Middle East Transition Response Team, helping to lead and coordinate USAID's Arab Spring response, and in 2010 she was part of the inaugural team in USAID's Strategic and Program Planning (SPP) Office overseeing USAID's new Country Development Cooperation Strategy (CDCS) process.
+While with USAID's Policy Office, Smith also worked on a number of other development policy issues, including co-leading two other teams examining how USAID could better integrate governance across development sectors and better ways to incentivize good governance practices.
+From February through July 2011, Smith held the position of Deputy Coordinator of USAID's Middle East Transition Response Team, helping to lead and coordinate USAID's Arab Spring response, and in 2010 she was part of the inaugural team in USAID's Strategic and Program Planning (SPP) Office overseeing USAID's new Country Development Cooperation Strategy (CDCS) process.

-From 2009-2010, Ms. Smith served as Director for Afghanistan and Pakistan at the White House National Security Council.
+From 2009-2010, she served as Director for Afghanistan and Pakistan at the White House National Security Council.
 From 2005 to 2009, Ms. Smith worked as a Democracy Specialist and Senior DG Field Advisor in USAID's Democracy and Governance (DG) Office, working with both the Strategic Planning and Elections and Political Processes teams.
 While with the DG Office, Ms. Smith backstopped the Asia region, providing technical assistance to Afghanistan, Indonesia, Nepal, the Philippines, Sri Lanka, and East Timor, and serving as Acting DG Office Director for USAID/Pakistan.